oraby/Bpod/CAD/PCB/BpodDevice/r0_5_1/README.md

 Minor improvements compared to the original Bpod r0.5 release:
 * Added bypass-capacitors to the VCC-inputs of all ICs
 * Added GND polygon on top and bottom layer
-* Rerouted the layout to reduce cross-talk between adjacent outputs ports
+* Rerouted the layout to reduce cross-talk between adjacent output ports

 ## Assembly instructions
 Will be updted soon...